iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

 <p class="legend"> \(\color{cvred}{\mathcal{L}}\) is non-convex in a strong sense: two local minima exists and have distinct values (\(y_1^2\) and \(y_2^2\)).
 In practice, a gradient descent will never be able to switch from fitting one data point to the other (switching from positive to a negative weight $w_1$ can only be done by increasing the loss).</p>

 We say that the ReLU neuron can _activate_ one or more data points if the output of its ReLU is non-zero.
-The output of a one neuron ReLU network is $$\color{cblue}{\max(0, x ~ w_1)}$$, we can plot both the output and the two data points on the same graph.
+The output of a one neuron ReLU network is $$\color{cvblue}{\max(0, x ~ w_1)}$$, we can plot both the output and the two data points on the same graph.

-{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/sidebyside_correct.png" class="img-fluid" %} only left part
+{% include figure.html path="assets/img/2024-05-07-hidden-convex-relu/blueoutput.png" class="img-fluid" %}

 <p class="legend">Plot of the output of a one neuron ReLU network with a positive weight $w_1$.
 The ReLU only <em>activates</em> the second data point (as $x_2>0$ and $w_1 > 0$) so the network can fit the second data point.
 However, doing so means it cannot activate $x_1$ and will incur a constant loss $(y_1)^2$.
 Overall, depending on the sign of $w_1$ we will have a loss consisting of a constant term for not activating one example and a quadratic term for matching the output for the activated data point.
 (TODO incur?)
 </p>